 Farmers must ensure acceptable pre-use cleaning of equipment, and properly sized buffer strips to eliminate any chance of chemical contamination between Certified Naturally Grown and Conventionally grown crops.
 Farmers must show inspectors that facilities and methods exist to keep conventional and Certified Naturally Grown labeled crops separate.

 Most importantly and most limiting, we will NOT Certify farmers who grow a mix of the SAME crop conventionally and Certified Naturally Grown in the same year.
 For example, while a farmer that grows conventional apples, but Certified Naturally Grown vegetables would be okay, a farmer that is growing 50 acres of conventional carrots, and 20 acres of Certified Naturally Grown carrots and the two fields are contiguous would NOT be acceptable and should not apply to be a part of this program.
+This situation is different than one where a farmer is using CNG methods throughout their operation, but because of the risk of drift from a neighboring conventional operation, they have agreed to keep separate and not market as CNG a portion of their crop closest to the neighboring conventional crop.

 Farmers may have their Certified Naturally Grown status revoked and their names removed from the website if complaints are made and it is determined that the grower is not adhering to the standards listed here-in.

-Farmers may also lose their Certified Naturally Grown status if they do not fulfill Naturally Grown's other program requirements.
+Farmers may also lose their Certified Naturally Grown status if they do not fulfill Certified Naturally Grown's other program requirements.